 - a.
-The semester project fulfills the University's outcomes 2.3, Thinking Critically and 2.6, Mastering Knowledge of theory and Practice in Discipline.
-Students completing a writing major must upload this project into their ePortfolios on the due date. - b.
+The semester project report (excluding the appendices) fulfills the University's outcomes #2, Mastering Linguistic Theory, Application, and Critical Thinking.
+Students majoring in writing or English education must upload this project into their ePortfolios on the due date. - b.
 Artifacts not submitted electronically or incorrectly submitted receive a zero for that assignment.